csstools/postcss-plugins/plugins/css-prefers-color-scheme/README-BROWSER.md

-To maintain compatibility with browsers supporting `prefers-color-scheme`, the library will remove `prefers-color-scheme` media queries in favor of cross-browser compatible `color-index` media queries.
+To maintain compatibility with browsers supporting `prefers-color-scheme`, the library will remove `prefers-color-scheme` media queries in favor of cross-browser compatible `color` media queries.
 This ensures a seemless experience, even when JavaScript is unable to run.

 ## Usage